 Examples of how we are making effective use of PE and sport funding at St Mary’s include:

-* Providing specialist PE teachers to lead lessons and extra-curricular activities.
+* Providing specialist PE coaches to lead lessons and extra-curricular activities.

 * Providing staff training through employment of specialist PE teachers to work alongside teachers in lessons to increase their subject knowledge and confidence in PE.